thomas-roos/aws-greengrass-lite/docs/design/ggconfigd.md

                          foreign key(keyid) references keyTable(keyid) );
 ```

-The value table keeps the actual value stored at a key with a time stamp and a
+The value table keeps the actual value stored at a key with a timestamp and a
 link to the key.
-The Timestamp is automatically created when a row is inserted.
+The timestamp is automatically created when a row is inserted.
 An update trigger will update the timestamp automatically when the value is
 updated.
 If an update specifically includes the timestamp the update trigger
 will overwrite the value.